ryancnelson/GITHUB-IS-NOT-MY-RESUME/README.md

 Please don't judge my tech skills or coding chops by what's here.
 This is literally a storage closet at best, and at worst, a dumpster.
 A dumpster I don't (currently) curate to impress others.

+Most of the "good stuff" is in private repos, or committed to public repos under a different open-source organization's "flag".

 Often, I'll dump text or quick-and-dirty stuff here to share with others, or so I can find it again later.

 More often, I'll have super-useful (to me) stuff that also includes sensitive IP addresses, hostnames, keys, etc... so I host those git repos elsewhere, privately.